jolantadjatlova/geogenius/README.md

 ### 404 Page

-A custom **404 error page** ensures a smooth experience if the user visits a broken or invalid link.
+A custom **404 error page** ensures a smooth, user-friendly experience if someone visits a broken or invalid link.
-It displays a friendly themed message — *“Wrong Coordinates!”* — keeping with the geography and travel style of the site.
+It displays a themed message — *“Wrong Coordinates!”* — that fits the geography concept while maintaining a consistent design with the rest of the site.

-The page automatically **redirects back to the homepage** after a short countdown, handled by a small JavaScript file (`redirect.js`).
+To prevent dead ends, the page automatically redirects back to the homepage after a short countdown (handled by `redirect.js`), while a **Navigate Home** button offers an instant manual option.
-A **Navigate Home** button also allows users to manually return immediately.

-Both the **navbar** and **footer** are consistent with the rest of the site, maintaining brand continuity and accessibility.
+This approach aligns with good UX practices for navigation recovery, brand consistency, and accessibility.

 <details><summary><b>404 Page View</b></summary>